Cash Flow Management for Small Business

 Evaluate your biggest business expenses and accordingly reduce costs.
 Perhaps you can negotiate with suppliers, let some of your staff go, or get rid of unnecessary utilities and phone expenses.
 If you wish to keep your finances on a tight leash and have a positive cash flow, you will need to find a way to optimize your business expenses.

 One other method for cash flow management which a small business will find useful is cash flow forecasting.
 Cash flow forecast consists of estimating when and where cash will flow in and out of the business.
 Predicting this helps the business understand the funds they will have in hand and the funds required in the future.
 Some accounting software too will offer the cash flow forecast functionality.

 Preapproved loan from financial institutes

 It’s important you plan your business’ cash requirements for at least the next one year.
 Once your cash flow forecast is in place and you realize the need for additional funds, you can either increase overdraft protection or apply for a business loan.

 Business tools for cash flow management

 Cash flow management is a problem common to most small businesses.
-Closely tracking cash flow with an accounting software or a basic Excel sheet will help you take action ahead of time.
-You can use a free accounting app like EZOTO to pay your taxes and monitor financial history in order to run your business better.
-With Ezoto, you can generate professional GST invoices, send them, and track bills.
+Closely tracking cash flow with accounting software or a basic Excel sheet will help you take action ahead of time.
+You can use a free accounting app like EZO to pay your taxes and monitor financial history in order to run your business better.
+With Ezo, you can generate professional GST invoices, send them, and track bills.
 You can also automate repetitive tasks like sending out monthly invoices and reminders to customers.
 Based on the invoices and GST received, the accounting is reconciled with bank transactions automatically, helping you get a complete view of your cash flow.

 Need more expert advice on managing your cash flow?
 Contact LegalDocs for consultation and run your business better.